soobinrho/soobinrho/README.md

 # Overview

 I made too many mistakes of making unrealistic, unspecific goals.
 In my college sophomore year, a shower thought struck my mind: I gotta make realistic, specific goals and put these onto my GitHub.
-This "Soobin-Rho-GitHub-Overview" page keeps track of all my life goals; plus, I use this page also to show every code I wrote with pictures and short descriptions.
+This page keeps track of all my life goals; plus, I use this page also to show every code I wrote with pictures and short descriptions.

 # Goals I am working on currently